walmartlabs/concord-website/docs/getting-started/triggers.md

 flow which will be started if there is a match and `arguments` is the list of additional parameters which are passed to the flow.

+Any events published by the external system to the the API end-point `/api/v1/events/` are matched with the name of the trigger.
+So events published to `/api/v1/events/eventSource` are matched with triggers using the name `eventSource` as used in the example.

 Parameters may contain YAML literals such as strings, numbers, boolean values or regular expressions.